 I went to Budapest last year for Valentine’s Day/my birthday and realized…I don’t know any other towns in Hungary.

 After doing some digging, I decided that if I were to go back to Hungary I would like to check out Holloko.
 The city is a a UNESCO World Heritage Site and its name means “Raven Stone” in English.
 The Village Museum, and the town itself, offers an interesting insight into traditional Hungarian life.

 The nation’s spiritual capital is situated here, in the heart of Sri Lanka.
 Be sure to visit the gold-roofed Temple of the Tooth – this sacred site holds a sacred relic from Buddha: his tooth.

 10. Beausoleil Island, Canada

 It’s only a couple hours drive from Barrie to Honey Harbour, where you take a ferry to the island.
 Beausoleil Island is just 8 kilometres long and makes a great place to go swimming, camping, or mountain biking.
 Parks Canada will actually lend you mountain bikes so do as much of a tour as you can!
-When Tom came to visit me a few years ago in Canada, I took him here to get “off-the-beaten-path” of Toronto and Niagara Falls, and show him some of Ontario’s natural beauty.
+When my partner came to visit me a few years ago in Canada, I took him here to get “off-the-beaten-path” of Toronto and Niagara Falls, and show him some of Ontario’s natural beauty.